-Only some default values have been presented here. erlang:system_info(allocator), and erlang:system_info({allocator, Alloc}) can be used in order to obtain currently used settings and current status of the allocators.
-See also the documentation for [erlang:system_info/1] in the [erlang(3)] documentation.
+Only some default values have been presented here. [erlang:system_info(allocator)], and [erlang:system_info({allocator, Alloc})] can be used in order to obtain currently used settings and current status of the allocators.

 Most of these flags are highly implementation dependent, and they may be changed or removed without prior notice.